Exploring Structural Sparsity of Deep Networks via Inverse Scale Spaces: Visualization

 \subsection{Visualization of Augmented Variable}

-To validate our modification, we give a visualization of the filter distribution across different layers for ResNet56~\cite{he2016deep}.
-As shown in Fig.~\ref{fig:z_scale_res} and Fig.~\ref{fig:z_scale_vgg}, the visualization illsutrates that with our modification, the magnitude scale of $V$ can be kept similar.
+To validate the efficacy of our modification , we give a visualization of the filter distribution across different layers for ResNet56~\cite{he2016deep} in Figure~\ref{fig:res56_gamma} and VGG16~\cite{simonyan2014very} in Figure~\ref{fig:vgg16_gamma}.
+It can be found that after using the scaling strategy, the filter norms own more stable scale, which can be beneficial for finding the important structure.